Four steps to password freedom

 Create a master list of the scenarios.
 Each scenario should have a clear problem statement.
 Name the scenario with a one-sentence summary of the problem statement.
 Include in the scenario the results of your team's investigation as to why the user is prompted by a password.
 Include relevant, but accurate details.
-If its policy or procedure driven, then include the name and section of the policy that dictates why the workflow uses a password.
+If it is policy or procedure driven, then include the name and section of the policy that dictates why the workflow uses a password.

 Keep in mind your test users will not uncover all scenarios.
-Some scenarios you will need to force on your users because they low percentage scenarios.
+Some scenarios you will need to force on your users because they are low percentage scenarios.
 Remember to include scenarios like: